 Milan M. Cirkovic and Robert J. Bradbury propose a solution to the Fermi Paradox in light of post-biological evolution, arguing that advanced civilizations will indeed migrate, but to a galaxy's outermost regions.

 But maybe all this is grasping at straws.
 In the end, the fact that aliens are not camped in your backyard right now may truly mean that we are alone in the entire Milky Way.
 Perhaps almost every galaxy is either completely barren or settled in every inch.

 For more on this topic, see David Brin's influential 1983 essay "The Great Silence" (PDF format, 2.1 megabytes), Geoffrey Landis's analysis of partial, patchy galactic colonization based on percolation theory, and Stephen Webb's book If the Universe Is Teeming with Aliens. . .
 Where Is Everybody?
 Fifty Solutions to the Fermi Paradox and the Problem of Extraterrestrial Life (Copernicus Books, 2002).

 The Great Filter

-And here is perhaps the most important point of all: the Fermi paradox turns the definition of "optimist' versus "pessimist" on its head when it comes to life in the universe.
+And here is perhaps the most important point of all: the Fermi paradox turns the definition of "optimist' versus "pessimist" into their opposites when it comes to life in the universe.

 But if the Great Filter lies ahead of us for instance, if technological civilizations arise often but always destroy themselves then we are doomed.
 We will never get to the stars.
-Because (by definition) we are extremely unlikely to beat the odds that filtered out all who made it as far as we are now.
+Because (by definition) we are extremely unlikely to beat the odds that filter out all who make it as far as we are now.